Dan-in-CA/sip_plugins/README.md

 email_adj
 ----------
 Sends status email to google email account. **NOTE: This plugin runs under Python2x only**.
+may use obsolete code - see **sip_email** plugin for updated version.

 keypad
 ----------